gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 #### Gurobi Example

-We will work with the following python script that was modified from [Gurobi documentation](https://www.gurobi.com/documentation){:target="_blank"}.
+We will work with the following Python script that was modified from [Gurobi documentation](https://www.gurobi.com/documentation){:target="_blank"}.

 This script formulates and solves a simple Mixed Integer Programming (MIP) model using the Gurobi matrix API: